-- 2. You are asked for the corresponding password, unless the required access level (in this case: "Supervisor-Lv3") is still open. - $\Rightarrow$ The settings are transferred into the device and, unless any validity or consistency problems are detected, are being activated. - ⇒ Note that Smart view might also ask you whether you want to create a settings file containing your values, so that you are able to (re-)load all settings at a later time.
+- 1. ▷ Alternatively, you can select [Device → Transfer ALL Parameters into the Device] (which corresponds to pressing "F7" on your keyboard, or click on the small icon with many sheets of paper and the blue arrow pointing leftward). - 2. ▷ You are asked for the corresponding password, unless the required access level (in this case: "Supervisor-Lv3") is still open. - The settings are transferred into the device and, unless any validity or consistency problems are detected, are being activated.

+Note that Smart view might also ask you whether you want to create a settings file containing your values, so that you are able to (re-)load all settings at a later time.
 For every industry-standard commissioning work, it is always recommended to carefully archive all changes.